Educational animation

 Educational animations are animations produced for the specific purpose of fostering learning.
 It is associated with educational technology with the way it supports teaching and learning through the use of technological tools to facilitate learning and to improve performance.
+They can be used to provide instructions for the immediate performance of a task, or to support more permanent learning of a broader subject matter.

 Background

 The popularity of using animations to help learners understand and remember information has greatly increased since the advent of powerful graphics-oriented computers.
 This technology allows animations to be produced much more easily and cheaply than in former years.
 Previously, traditional animation required specialised labour-intensive techniques that were both time-consuming and expensive.
 In contrast, software is now available that makes it possible for individual educators to author their own animations without the need for specialist expertise.
 Teachers are no longer limited to relying on static graphics but can readily convert them into educational animations.